Online Privacy Notice

-(1) when it is necessary in processing a transaction, whether that is to pay an item or to send a notice of dishonor or nonpayment;
+(1) when it is necessary for our or our affiliates’ everyday business purposes, such as maintaining your account, reporting to credit bureaus, or processing a transaction, whether that is to pay an item or to send a notice of dishonor or nonpayment;

-(2) to exchange, in the normal course of business, credit information with third party financial institutions or other business entities or a third party seeks to verify the existence or condition of your account in accordance with applicable law;
+(3) to exchange, in the normal course of business, credit information with third party financial institutions or other business entities or to the extent a third party is required to verify the existence or condition of your account in accordance with applicable law;

-(3) to provide information to our regulators or law enforcement when we in good faith belief we have been a victim of a crime or we have observed suspicious activity;
+(4) to provide information to our regulators or law enforcement when we believe, in good faith, that we have been a victim of a crime or we have observed suspicious activity;

-(8) when we are attempting to collect a debt owed to us; or
+(9) when we are attempting to collect a debt owed to us;

-(9) any other reasonable disclosure allowed by law and appropriate to the circumstance.
+(11) as otherwise permitted by applicable law and appropriate to the circumstance.

-You also understand and agree that we may from time to time receive credit reports and other information about you in connection with your accounts.
-Upon request, we will give you the name and address of each agency from which we obtain such a report.
+In addition, we may from time to time receive credit reports and other information about you, from third parties, in connection with your accounts.
+Upon request, we will give you the name and address of each third party from which we obtain such a report or information.

 How We Protect Your Information